tarantool/ansible-cartridge/doc/scenario.md

   - `name` - instance name (Ansible host);
   - `console_sock` - path to control socket of instance.

-- `not_expelled_instance` - information about one not expelled instance.
+- `alive_not_expelled_instance` - information about one not expelled instance.
 It's a dictionary with fields:
   - `name` - instance name (Ansible host);
   - `console_sock` - path to control socket of instance.